Michael-Xiu/ICDAR-SROIE/README.md

 **1. Tackle the scale variation with ROI finding**.

-Since the scanned receipts have varied resolutions and SSD requires a limited input size *300*300*, we find the ROI with each receipt to help focus on the content.
+Since the scanned receipts have varied resolutions and SSD requires a limited input size *300\*300*, we find the ROI of each receipt to help focus on the content.

 <div align=center><img src="./img/ROI.PNG" width="625" height="380"/></div>